What is an RTO?

 - Unscrupulous RTOs selling students government funded courses that are unsuitable and at times the student is unaware they will be left carrying a debt.

 - Candidates reliance on diplomas instead of achievements

 - Job candidates listing diploma courses that everyone seems to have as opposed to achievements and experience (either workplace or extra-curricular) that employers value.

 Why we are better than an RTO

-- We focus on providing courses for reasonable value.
+- First of all, we focus on providing courses for reasonable value.

-- We want to train people who are engaged and interested in what we teach.
+- It’s important for us to train people who are engaged and interested in what we teach.

-- We rely on building our own credibility through running courses that are reviewed positively.
+- Finally, we rely on building our own credibility.
+We do this through our positively reviewed courses.